chenall/grub4dos/README_GRUB4DOS.txt

 Offset	Length	Description
 ======	======	==============================================================
-0	3 	0xEB7690
+00h	3 	0xEB7690	Jump instruction
-3   	8 	※EXFAT ※
+03h	8 	"EXFAT   "	Signature

+++++++++ The new increase ++++++++
+0bh	2    	Bytes per sector
+0dh	1    	Sectors per cluster
+0eh	4   	Data start Absolute sector
+12h	4	The current cluster the absolute sector in fat table 16h	2    	EIOS Mark		Bit 7   EIOS
+18h	2    	Sectors per track
+1ah	2    	Number of heads
+1ch	4   	Retention
+20h	4   	Retention
+24h	1    	Drive numbe
+25h	1    	Partition number
+26h	2    	Retention
+28h	4   	FAT table start absolute sector number

+2ch	4   	Retention
+++++++++ The new increase ++++++++

-11  	53 	Must be 0x00
+30h	16 	Must be 0x00
-64 	8 	Sector Address
+40h	8 	Sector Address
-72 	8	Size of total volume in sectors
+48h 	8	Size of total volume in sectors
-80  	4   	Sector address of 1st FAT
+50h  	4   	Sector address of 1st FAT
-84  	4   	Size of FAT in Sectors
+54h  	4   	Size of FAT in Sectors
-88	4   	Sector address of the Data Region
+58h	4   	Sector address of the Data Region
-92 	4   	Number of clusters in the Cluster Heap
+5ch 	4   	Number of clusters in the Cluster Heap
-96  	4   	Cluster address of the Root Directory
+60h  	4   	Cluster address of the Root Directory
-100 	4  	Volume Serial Number
+64h 	4  	Volume Serial Number
-104 	2   	VV.MM (01.00 for this release)
+68h 	2   	VV.MM (01.00 for this release)
-106 	2   	Field                   Offset  bits Size       bits Description Active FAT              0       1               0每1st          1每2nd
+6ah 	2   	Field                   Offset  bits Size       bits Description Active FAT              0       1               0每1st          1每2nd
 		Volume Dirty            1       1               0每Clean        1-Dirty
 		Media Failure           2       1               0每No Failures  1每Failures
 		Reported Clear to Zero  3       1               No Meaning Reserved                4       12
-108	1	This is a power of 2.
+6ch	1	This is a power of 2.
 Range: min of 29 = 512 byte
 		cluster size, and a max of 212 = 4096.
-109  	1  	This is a power of 2.
+6dh  	1  	This is a power of 2.
 Range: Min of 21=512.
 The maximum Cluster size is 32 MiB,
 		so the Values in Bytes per Sector + Sectors Per Cluster cannot exceed 25.
-110 	1 	This number is either 1 or 2, and is only 2 if TexFAT is in use.
+6eh 	1 	This number is either 1 or 2, and is only 2 if TexFAT is in use.
-111  	1      	Used by INT 13
+6fh  	1      	Used by INT 13
-112   	1    	Percentage of Heap in use
+70h   	1    	Percentage of Heap in use
-113  	7	Retention
+71h  	7	Retention
-120  	390  	The Boot Program
+78h  	390  	The Boot Program
-510   	2   	0xAA55
+1feh   	2   	0xAA55
-512  	510	The Boot Program
+200h  	510	The Boot Program
-1022	2	0xAA55
+3feh	2	0xAA55

 6. MBR boot code in the FAT12/16/32/exFAT/EXT2 merger, take a little more than 2 sectors.